Fields of Study: Humanities, Social Sciences, Science, Engineering

 Courses in Studio Art

-The Faculty of Fine Arts in Barcelona is an inspirational place to pursue studio art.
+For fine arts or related majors, the Faculty of Fine Arts (Bellas Artes) in Barcelona is an inspirational place to pursue studio art.
 It offers instruction in painting, sculpture, drawing, design, image, art restoration, and art education.
 Space is extremely limited and admission is competitive.
 However, if you’re an art major with a clear idea of how you’d like to develop your artistic talents, this is a great option.

 To apply, you’ll need to submit a portfolio of your work (photographs, slides, résumé, etc.) and a few other documents before departure.
 Your application documents and portfolio will be presented to the dean of the facultad for an admission decision.
 Admission is not guaranteed; it is best to have an alternate academic plan for your time in Spain.
 If accepted, you’ll be required to take two classes and may dedicate as many as 12 hours per week to each class.